“Give it all back to St. Albans!”

 *

-Dr. Peleg Sprague Haskell (1832-1890) is a son of Peleg C. Haskell & Lois Fogg.
+Dr. Peleg Sprague Haskell (1832-1890) is a son of Peleg C. Haskell & Lois Fogg who had settled on future Commercial Street when it was still part of St Albans.
 He attended Hartland Academy and married Almira Page, daughter of John Page & Rachel Coller.
 He began his medical practice in Hartland operating an office from his Main Street home until 1860 when the family moved to Stockton Springs.
-Following Almira’s untimely death at 29 years old in 1865, Dr. Haskell remarried Sarah A. Blanchard in 1867 and moved to St. Paul, Minnesota in 1879 with their 2 children where he continued his practice until his death.
+Following Almira’s untimely death at 29yrs old in 1865, Dr. Haskell remarried Sarah A. Blanchard in 1867 and moved to St. Paul, Minnesota in 1879 with their 2 children where he continued his practice until his death.
 Dr. Haskell’s Aunt Louisa Haskell married Dr. Calvin Blake.

 Dr. Peleg Sprague Haskell